-I’ve been mentioning to you guys on Instagram since last fall that Christian and I had chosen to reset my engagement ring.
-Christian originally designed the ring (which is discussed in detail here), and I absolutely loved it.
+I’ve been mentioning to you guys on Instagram since last fall that Christian and I had chosen to reset my wedding rings.
+Christian originally designed the engagement ring (which is discussed in detail here), and I absolutely loved it.
 It was so personal and thoughtful.

 But my cushion cut center stone continuously got loose.
 I have had the prongs tightened literally all over the country and even replaced the prongs with larger platinum prongs in Huntington Beach.
 But once a jeweler recommended another set of double platinum prongs… I start to rethink things.

 Christian and I discussed the cost of a third set of platinum prongs in 8 years or the cost of using all of the same diamonds to reset the ring entirely.
 He had always shared how the setting didn’t turn out as delicate as he had originally intended, and after weighing both options, we chose to reset the ring.
 And I can’t even begin to tell you how much I love the new setting.
 I loved the previous setting as well, but I actually feel like I got an entirely new diamond.
 The new setting allows the center stone to “pop” much more so than the previous design.
 It is wild how much a new setting can completely change and revamp the style of your diamond!

 I connected with Cameron of Albriton’s Jewelry in Jackson, Mississippi.
 Albriton’s is a very well known jewelry store in Mississippi – they’ve been family owned and operated for over 100 years.
 So I definitely trusted them fully to help me achieve the end results I was looking for.
 We spoke over the phone for the goals of resetting my ring and then designed the entire ring with Fana over phone and email over the next few months.
 The entire process was so streamlined and quick, I was honestly shocked.